ChatGPT AI - Cloze Game (Difficulty 4)

 Step 1 - A New Project

 In the CreatiCode playground, create a new project named “Cloze Game”.
-Remove the “Sprite1”, since we’ll only need the “Empty1” block.
+Remove the “Sprite1” block, as we will only need the “Empty1” block.

 Step 2 - Send Prompt and Print Response